Introduction

 Email support a URL to a post with the problem and let’s see if we can figure out what is happening

-I’m using Wordpress Mu 2.8.4 on a local domain.
+I’m using WordPress Mu 2.8.4 on a local domain.

 If I’m using a Windows Server 2003 SP3 Client the chart is not displayed,